navroop18/VirusTotalApi/README.md

 This script was made public into the official VT API documentation page. https://www.virustotal.com/en/documentation/public-api/

-Before using the tool you must set your api key at line 1442 (near the end of the file) or in ~.vtapi.
+Before using the tool you must set your api key near the end of the file or in ~.vtapi.

 **Dependencies:**
  *  requests